ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/full-width-rows/index.md

 - is not impacted by horizontal scrolling.
 - is the width of the grid, regardless of what columns are present.
 - is not impacted by pinned sections of the grid, will span left and right pinned areas regardless.
-- does not participate in the navigation, rangeSelection (ag-Grid Enterprise) or contextMenu (ag-Grid Enterprise) of the main grid.
+- does not participate in the navigation, rangeSelection (AG Grid Enterprise) or contextMenu (AG Grid Enterprise) of the main grid.

 To use `fullWidth`, you must:

 1. Implement the `isFullWidthCell(rowNode)` callback, to tell the grid which rows should be treated as `fullWidth`.
 1. Provide a `fullWidthCellRenderer`, to tell the grid what `cellRenderer` to use when doing `fullWidth` rendering.

-The cell renderer can be any ag-Grid cell renderer.
+The cell renderer can be any AG Grid cell renderer.
 Refer to [Cell Rendering](../component-cell-renderer/) on how to build cell renderers.
 The cell renderer for `fullWidth` has one difference to normal cell renderers: the parameters passed are missing the value and column information as the `cellRenderer`, by definition, is not tied to a particular